- Local groups

 I do all of my editing onscreen.
 Why can't I use a computer during the test?

-Historically, EAC has not had the resources to securely and efficiently administer computer-based tests.
+Historically, Editors Canada has not had the resources to securely and efficiently administer computer-based tests.

 In 2011, we pilot-tested an electronic version of the copy editing test.